HTTPArchive/almanac.httparchive.org/src/content/en/2022/capabilities.md

 Project Fugu comprises Microsoft, Intel, Samsung, Google, and many other groups and individuals.

 Check out [this post](https://developer.chrome.com/blog/fugu-status/) on the Chrome Developers blog to learn more about the Capabilities Project.

+## Conclusion

+Capabilities unlock new possibilities and functionality for developers to take advantage of on the web.
+This chapter shared 8 of the most popular web platform APIs currently being used on the web.
+This chapter also showcased some of these capabilities used in different web applications.
+The beauty of the web is that it can use these platform-based functionalities without needing to be installed onto a device or additional libraries and plugins.

+Some exciting experiences that utilize the web's capabilities include [What Web Can Do Today?](https://whatwebcando.today/) (WWCDT) and [Discourse](https://www.discourse.org/).
+WWCDT, which uses 38 of the capabilities we track, showcases many Web APIs with a live demo of each API.
+Discourse provides communities with web forums and uses 14 of the capabilities we track, such as the Badging API, so users can see the number of unread notifications they have.

+The Capabilities Project, Project Fugu, allows applications to migrate to the web, removing some barriers associated with platform-specific applications.
+No need to write "native" code, no need to worry about users having access to the latest updates, and no need to get users to install your application.
+The web, and its capabilities, open up all new possibilities in building compelling experiences for users.